LiruJ/LegoBattlesMapTool/README.md

 The map properties (Map>Properties in the toolbar to open it in the properties window) includes two unused custom properties, that are planned for future features:
 * Name: This will be used to replace the localised map name in the game.
 * Tileset: This enum will allow you to change what type of tileset is being used.
+Note that this won't actually change the tileset within Tiled, but tells Lego Battles which tileset you're using.

 When you are done editing the map, you can run the tool on the map file in processing mode to create the .map file.
 You can then use a tool such as [CrystalTile](https://www.romhacking.net/utilities/818/) to import the map into the game.
 You must replace an existing freeplay map (named like "mp01.map").
 You can then load up the game, select the replaced map, and it will instead load your custom map.
 There are also 4 minimap files that are generated, replace the files in the ROM with these files the same way as the main map.